wp-plugins/wp-fanfiction-and-writing-archive-basic/readme.txt

 CREATE PAGES

 Archive/Library Page Pages > Add New: Create a new page and title it the same title you chose for Dashboard > Fanfiction OPTIONS > Fanfiction Options.
 Insert shortcode [wp-fanfiction-writing-archive].

-Search Pages > Add New: To create a Search page, use the plugins WIDGETS ON PAGES, available for free in Plugins Directory.
-You can then use WP FFWA Story Search in Widgets on Pages on your Widgets page.
-Then use the short code [widgets_on_pages] on your search page.

 Post Pages > Add New: Create a new page and title it the same title you chose for Fanfiction Options > Posting Page.
 Insert shortcode [post_story].